captincornflakes/Server-Clone/README.md

 ---

 ### 2. Missing Configuration
-If the bot cannot find the bot token, ensure you have set up the `.env` or `config.json` file correctly.
+If the bot cannot find the bot token, `datastores/config.json` file correctly.

 ---